BrainCircuitsBehaviorLab/village/docs/source/resources/software_installation.md

 SUBSYSTEM=="tty", KERNELS=="3-1:1.0", SYMLINK+="controller"
 ```

 Note: The USB port identifier (KERNELS=="3-1:1.0") may vary depending on the physical USB port you are using.
-For reference, the 3-1:1.0 port on the Raspberry Pi is usually the USB port next to the Ethernet connection.
+For reference, the 3-1:1.0 port on the Raspberry Pi is usually the bottom USB port next to the Ethernet connection.
 To confirm the exact port identifier, you can use the command `dmesg` after connecting the device.

 4. Activate the new rule by triggering the Udev process: